-You may have spotted Augustinus Bader’s The Cream nestled in the bathroom #shelfies of stars like Hailey Bieber, Naomi Campbell and Victoria Beckham.
-A-listers rave about the results of the iconic moisturiser, beauty editors repeatedly list it as their hero product and in-demand makeup artists like Pati Dubroff and Hung Vanngo can't get enough.
+You may have spotted Augustinus Bader’s The Cream nestled in the bathroom #shelfies of stars like Hailey Bieber, Naomi Campbell, and Victoria Beckham.
+(You can read our review of the product here.)
+A-listers rave about the results of the iconic moisturizer, beauty editors repeatedly list it as their hero product and in-demand makeup artists like Pati Dubroff and Hung Vanngo can't get enough.

-Since its launch in 2018, the moisturiser has won countless awards for its science-backed efficacy.
-At $390 for a 50ml bottle, you're probably wondering about its credentials.
-It was created by a globally recognised biomedical scientist, physician and stem cell expert named Dr Augustinus Bader.
-When formulating a gel to heal third-degree burns, Bader discovered how to trigger the skin's natural renewal process.
-He realised how well the formula would work in skincare and voilà: the brand's patented technology, Trigger Factor Complex (TFC8®), was born.
+Since its launch in 2018, the moisturizer has won countless awards for its science-backed efficacy.
+At $265 for a 50ml bottle, you're probably wondering about its credentials.
+It was created by a globally-recognized biomedical scientist, physician, and stem-cell expert named Dr. Augustinus Bader.
+While formulating a gel to heal third-degree burns, Bader discovered how to trigger the skin's natural renewal process.
+He realized how well the formula would work in skincare and voilà: the brand's patented technology, Trigger Factor Complex (TFC8®), was born.

-Since then, the brand has expanded its skincare repertoire with a serum and body products.
-This year — after 18 months of perfecting the formula — Augustinus Bader turned its hand to haircare with a shampoo, conditioner, leave-in treatment, hair oil and scalp treatment.
-"Like the skin, hair is governed by natural forces that slow over time, causing undesirable yet reversible outcomes," explained Bader.
+"Like the skin, hair is governed by natural forces that slow over time, causing undesirable, yet reversible, outcomes," explained Bader.
 "By translating our award-winning technology for cellular renewal to the scalp and follicles, we've created a system that supports the body's ability to regrow hair, supporting renewal from root to tip."
-The products look sleek in the brand's Instagram-famous blue and rose gold packaging, each one is free from SLS, parabens and fragrance (if that's what you're after) and they're suitable for every hair type.
+The products look sleek in the brand's Instagram-famous blue and rose gold packaging, each one is free from SLS, parabens, fragrance, and they claim to be suitable for every hair type.

-A bargain beauty devotee, my usual focus is skincare.
+A bargain-beauty devotee, my usual focus is skincare.
 In other words, my hair is often neglected.
-Naturally straight, my locks spend a lot of the time in a ponytail.
-My hair is fine, oily and needs to be washed daily (sorry Greta, I've tried).
-The length means I get through a fair amount of shampoo and conditioner with no allegiance to a particular brand.
-I'm currently using Monday Haircare; as a tragically typical millennial, I was drawn to the pink bottle, not to mention the $10 price tag.
-I mask the ends of my hair once a week and dye it at home using Josh Wood Permanent Colour in 9.0 Blonde, $23.50.
+Naturally straight, my hair spends a lot of time in a ponytail.
+My hair is fine, oily, and needs to be washed daily (sorry Greta, I've tried).
+The length means I go through a fair amount of shampoo and conditioner, with no allegiance to a particular brand.
+I'm currently using Monday Haircare; as a tragically typical millennial, I was drawn to the pink bottle, not to mention the $6.99 price tag.
+I mask the ends of my hair once a week and dye it at home using Josh Wood Permanent Color in 9.0 Blonde, $25 US dollars.

-At a combined price of $440, the Augustinus Bader hair collection is equivalent to my monthly food shop budget but I had to try it so switched out my usual products for two weeks.
+At a combined price of $289, the Augustinus Bader hair collection is equivalent to my monthly grocery budget, but I had to try it.
+So I switched out my usual products for two weeks.

-The Shampoo alone is a spenny $75 and consists of a clear gel that lathers well and rinses out easily.
-Light and cleansing, it's great for my fine hair but I do wonder how it would fare on oily or very dry hair.
+The Shampoo alone is $55 and consists of a clear gel that lathers well and rinses out easily.
+Light and cleansing, it's great for my fine hair, but I do wonder how it would fare on coily or very-dry hair.
 Ingredient-wise there's bamboo extract, which is said to improve blood circulation in the scalp, alongside vitamin B5 for softness and shine, watercress and Indian cress extracts to support keratin production, neem extract to prevent and treat hair loss, and the magic TFC8®.

-I moved on to The Leave-In Hair Treatment, $70.
+I moved on to The Leave-In Hair Treatment, $50.
 The label describes this as "weightless" and I agree.
-Dyeing my hair regularly means the ends dry out but anything more than a weekly hair mask leaves my locks limp.
+Dyeing my hair regularly means the ends dry out.
+But anything more than a weekly hair mask leaves my strands limp.
 I cautiously applied a pea-size amount from the mid-lengths downwards and my hair was instantly smoothed.
 I have to say that this product has given my neglected hair a new lease of life.
 It's probably all down to the moisture-boosting plant extracts.
 A wonderful zhoosh of volume can be created with your fingertips when using this, too.
-I can't wait to treat my locks to this miracle nectar again.
+I can't wait to treat my hair to this miracle nectar again.

-Considering the magic of The Leave-In Treatment, I didn't really feel as though I needed The Hair Oil, $70.
+Considering the magic of The Leave-In Treatment, I didn't really feel as though I needed The Hair Oil, $50.
 But to be a thorough tester, I tried it repeatedly over the course of a couple of weeks.
-I worried it'd be too heavy but I was wrong.
-A blend of argan, pomegranate and baobab oils nourished my hair with absolutely no residue.
+I worried it would be too heavy, but I was wrong.
+A blend of argan, pomegranate, and baobab oils nourished my hair with absolutely no residue.
 What's more, these oils will help to reduce breakage and protect against heat damage.
 I'm with the 87% of testers who said it repairs split ends, too.

-I would be brutally honest if this range did not stand up to its claims but the reality is that some products do deliver visible results.
+I would be brutally honest if this range did not stand up to its claims, but the reality is that some products do deliver visible results.
 Having discussed this article with my BFF, I reluctantly texted her: "Shit.
 It's great."
-My hair feels light and clean yet deeply moisturised.
-I don't necessarily have Duchess of Cambridge-esque volume but my hair thickness is improved.
-It's difficult to comment on hair growth in two weeks but I noticed that my breakage and tattiness had lessened.
+My hair feels light and clean, yet deeply moisturized.
+I don't necessarily have Duchess of Cambridge-esque volume, but my hair thickness is improved.
+It's difficult to comment on hair growth in two weeks, but I noticed that my breakage had lessened.
 There's one thing, though: the price.
-I wouldn't spend on The Shampoo but would splash out on The Conditioner and The Leave-In Treatment.
+I wouldn't spend on The Shampoo, but would splurge on The Conditioner and The Leave-In Treatment.

 As the entire collection's price tag isn't so attainable, I'd advise targeting any issues you might have.
-Those with dry hair will love The Conditioner and if your scalp needs some TLC, The Leave-In Treatment's ingredients are a powerful bunch.
-Top tip: depending on your hair type, opt for either The Leave-In Treatment or The Hair Oil, rather than layering both.
+Those with dry hair will love The Conditioner.
+If your scalp needs some TLC, The Leave-In Treatment's ingredients are a powerful bunch.
+Top tip: Depending on your hair type, opt for either The Leave-In Treatment or The Hair Oil, rather than layering both.
 I'll be re-purchasing The Conditioner and The Leave-In Treatment as a treat on payday, for sure.
 But until I win the lottery, I won’t be splurging on everything.
 Back in a ponytail you go, hair.